 Honors Program Requirements

-The Honors Program is university-wide rather than departmentally based.
+The Honors College is university-wide rather than departmentally based.
 Honors courses apply toward graduation in at least one of three ways: to fulfill a general education requirement, to serve as an elective, or to apply as a major course within a discipline.

-Senior Honors Scholar
+Distinguished Honors Scholar